Sukhwinder-S/Sukhwinder-S/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Getting my Comp TIAA Security + certification
+- 🔭 I’m currently working on ...Getting my CRISC Certification
-- 🌱 I’m currently learning ...Ubuntu Linux OS
+- 🌱 I’m currently learning ...on conducting risk assessments
-- 👯 I’m looking to collaborate on ...PEN Testing & Ethical Hacking
+- 👯 I’m looking to collaborate on ...PEN Testing & Vulnerability testing
-- 🤔 I’m looking for help with ...transitioning into Information Security
+- 🤔 I’m looking for help with ...in depth knowlegde of Information Security
 - 💬 Ask me about ...anything about Triumph Motorcycles
 - 📫 How to reach me: ...sp.singh5298@gmail.com or https://www.linkedin.com/in/sukhwinder-paul-singh-03935550/
 - 😄 Pronouns: ...He/Him